| (i)

 of sexual relations, if so, they would then have something to worry

+about."
 Fu claps his hands.
+Into the room comes

 the most glamorous and beautiful, but exotic woman Somers has ever

+seen.
 Fu says "Mr Somers

 allow me to introduce my difficult, devious and delectable daughter,